edgedock/dcmartin/UBUNTU4TX2.md

 After this step the VMware virtual machine host is no longer required.

 ## Step 6
-After rebooting the TX2, login with default login `nvidia` with password `nvidia` and update:
+Log into the TX2 with with default login `nvidia` with password `nvidia` and update, for example with TX addresss of `192.168.1.31`:

 ```
+ssh 192.168.1.31 -l nvidia
 sudo apt update -y
 sudo apt upgrade -y
 sudo apt autoremove -y